Shafiq-Kyazze/Netflix-Data-Flow-and-Rest-API-/README.md

 #### **How the API runs**

+- [ ] Download the API files and Install the required libraries using  the requirements.txt file
 - [ ] The API can be run using your local IDE such as pycharm.
 - [ ] The API contains a run.py file in the api folder which has to be executed to deploy the API on your local server(computer)
 - [ ] After running the run.oy file, create your profile using the /netflix/user/signup URL endpoint